gscoppino/ProjectTime/README.md

-The `anaconda-project run postgres` command takes care of ensuring a database always exists, while the `anaconda-project run manage.py` commands take care of ensuring that the latest database migrations are always applied.
+The `anaconda-project run postgres` command takes care of ensuring a database always exists, while the `anaconda-project run manage.py` commands take care of ensuring that the latest database migrations are always applied before the server is started.
 In addition, all Python scripts are run with deprecation warnings enabled.

 ## Testing